lexho/weatherstation/README.md

 # Weather7573
-This weatherstation measures the following values: temperature, pressure, wind speed, wind direction.
+This weather station measures the following values: temperature, pressure, wind speed, wind direction.
 Every second it prints one line with current data on the console.

 ## Requirements
 * [TimerOne](https://github.com/PaulStoffregen/TimerOne)